Prato di Sant'Agostino

 The original church dates to 1680, but the current church was built in the

 late 19th century by the Blessed Savina Petrilli for the Order of the

-Sisters of the Poor of St. Catherine of Siena, which she founded in 1873.
+Sisters of the Poor of Saint Catherine of Siena, which she founded in 1873.

-Building began in 1884 to neo-renaissance designs by Agenor Socini and was
+Building began in 1884 to neo-renaissance designs by Agenore Socini and was

 completed in 1901.

 Nave and aisles separated by wide pillared arches supporting a high

 gallery.
 Aisle walls utterly plain with altars at the aisle ends flanking

 five-sided decorated apse.
 Modern panels.

 Alessandro Franchi, responsible for Saint Joseph on the back wall